FREE REPORT

 The vast majority of foreign retirees moving to Portugal settle in the Algarve.

-Silves and Lagoa are particularly appealing to retire in Portugal.
+Silves and Lagos are particularly appealing to retire in Portugal.
 In these two spots, you can enjoy medieval towns and fishing villages.
 Or open-air markets… local wine and some of Europe’s best sandy beaches.

 This is why it is one of the top destinations on the continent for Europeans seeking summer sun.
 Or looking to escape the cold, dark days of winter up north.

-Portugal has a strong historic and cultural links with England.
-This is why English is common in the country.
-And even more so in the Algarve.
 Retirees here are able to get by without speaking much Portuguese.
 But the experience is better if they make an effort to learn to communicate with the locals.

-Read more: World’s Best Places To Retire In 2021
+Read more: World’s Best Places To Retire

-Health Care
+Health Care In Portugal

 U.S. Medicare is not honored in Portugal.
 But the standards of health care are excellent in most parts of the country.
-The health care system ranks among the world’s top 20 in performance by the World Health Organization.

 The terms that apply to Portuguese citizens also apply to Portuguese residents.
 These residents must be citizens of EU countries, and they need to file an application.
 Non-EU residents that apply need medical insurance to retire in Portugal.

-Cost Of Living
+Cost Of Living In Portugal

-A retired couple could live here comfortably but modestly on a budget of US$1,500 per month.
 With a budget of US$2,000 per month or more, you could retire in Portugal… with an appointed lifestyle in the heart of the Old World.

 Real Estate